-- We believe that beautiful nature images can help heal the soul, which in turn helps heal the body.
+- Believes that beautiful nature images can help heal the soul, which in turn helps heal the body.

-- We support the researchers and practitioners who recognize the strong link between soothing hospital environments and patients’ improvement in health, both mental and physical.
+- Supports the researchers and practitioners who recognize the strong link between soothing hospital environments and patients’ improvement in health, both mental and physical.

-- We maintain that providing photos of nature and places from around the world to medical facilities will bring appreciation of the earth’s immense beauty.
+- Maintains that providing photos of nature and places from around the world to medical facilities will bring appreciation of the earth’s immense beauty.

-- We value the full range of human diversity and seek to cross cultures by speaking to different personalities through nature art – almost everyone enters a hospital sometime in their life, either as a patient or as a visitor, regardless of race, sex, religious affiliation, culture, and economic level.
+- Values the full range of human diversity and seeks to cross cultures by speaking to different personalities through nature art – almost everyone enters a hospital sometime in their life, either as a patient or as a visitor, regardless of race, sex, religious affiliation, culture, and economic level.

 Who We Help

 Patients are the greatest beneficiaries of the Foundation.
-Research on healing environments suggests that healing art:
+Evidence-Based Design and research on healing environments suggests that healing art:

 - Has the power to help the patient transcend his immediate condition and surroundings.